PhilippVn/SnakeWar/README.md

 The shell scripts are missing the execute flag.
 Add it with `chmod +x *.sh` in `webserver` and `snake/server`
 ## I get a gradlew permission error when running the game server container
 Same as with the shell scripts: Execute `chmod +x gradlew` in `snake/server`

+# Public Gameserver
+Public hosted Game instance for single and multiplayer can be found [here](http://212.227.179.145:8000/)